Shazbot/Warhammer-Mods/docs/README.md

 dout(a)
 ```

-This for example won't leave any side effects since `a` is a local variable, it's scope is our file.
+This for example won't leave any side effects since `a` is a local variable, its scope is our file.
-If we make our file this instead and run it:
+If we change _exec.lua_ to this instead and run it:

 ```lua
 dout(a)
 ```

-we'll get `nil` since `a` doesn't exist anymore, since it was local.
+we'll get `nil` since `a` doesn't exist anymore, since `a` was a local variable.

 But if we declare `a` as a global variable: